Benefice Safeguarding Policy

 The PCCs and the incumbent have a duty of care to ensure the protection of the vulnerable in our church communities.
 In terms of safeguarding the Incumbent and the PCCs will:

-• Appoint at least one appropriate experienced designated Benefice Safeguarding Officer (BSO) to work with the incumbent and the PCCs.
+- Appoint at least one appropriate experienced designated Benefice Safeguarding Officer (BSO) to work with the incumbent and the PCCs.
 This BSO should be a lay person, it cannot be the incumbent.
 The BSO may also be the DBS administrator for church officers who work with children or vulnerable adults but if not, the Benefice Council should appoint another individual.
-Th BSE should be supported, trained and given a copy of the Benefice Safeguarding Policy and procedures.
+The BSO should be supported, trained and given a copy of the Benefice Safeguarding Policy and procedures.

-For further details on roles and responsibilities within the parishes refer too ‘Key Roles and Responsibilities of Church Office Holders and Bodies Practice Guidance (section 3), available on the Diocesan Website at www.cofe.suffolk.org
+For further details on roles and responsibilities within the parishes refer too ‘Key Roles and Responsibilities of Church Office Holders and Bodies Practice Guidance (section 3), available on the Diocesan Website http://www.cofesuffolk.org/promoting-a-safer-church

 Benefice Safer Recruitment Policy